ginoamaury/Prueba_tecnica_ceiba/README.md

 # Prueba_practica_ceiba

-TVMazeApp is a mobile application developed in Java which shows users and your posts
+This is a mobile application developed in Java which shows users and your posts

 ## Starting 🚀